Zedjones/word-transversal/README.md

 You must have Python 3 and pip installed to begin the setup process.

 ## Setup and Running: Command Line
-To install the necessary dependencies, run `sudo python3 setup.py develop`.
+To install the necessary dependencies, run `sudo python3 setup.py install`.
 After installing the dependencies, you can run the program with `python3 analyzer.py` or `python3 analyzer.py --help` to get usage information.